delta-io/delta/PROTOCOL.md

 Field Name | Description
 -|-
-type| Always the string "map". keyType| The type of element used for the key of this map, represented as a string containing the name of a primitive type, a struct definition, an array definition or a map definition. valueType| The type of element used for the key of this map, represented as a string containing the name of a primitive type, a struct definition, an array definition or a map definition.
+type| Always the string "map". keyType| The type of element used for the key of this map, represented as a string containing the name of a primitive type, a struct definition, an array definition or a map definition valueType| The type of element used for the key of this map, represented as a string containing the name of a primitive type, a struct definition, an array definition or a map definition

 ### Example